INTERNATIONAL GRADUATE ADMISSIONS

 - A current 2019-2020 International Student Certification of Finances, completed with amounts shown in U. S. dollars equal to the program cost we will provide you with.

 - Bank affidavit on official bank letterhead (a notarized document verifying US dollar amounts available).
 This is required by the U. S. government, and will be attached to your final immigration documents.
+Our Office of Graduate Admissions will provide you with information regarding the minimum amount required.

 - Your Pre-Admission Health Forms must be completed in full, including required information from your doctor.